Integrating work, life, health, and safety with David ShapiroOct 8, 2020

 While under his leadership, the program grew and increased its federal and state funding, eventually becoming the nonprofit initiative Mountain Dads at the Family and Intercultural Resource Center.
 “I was proud that the program I helped launch was able to sustain itself through funding and local participation,” says David.

 After the birth of his second child, David moved to Denver with his children and continued his efforts towards supporting new parents and early childhood development.
-For six years, he helped advocate for these programs at Executives Partnering for Investing in Children (EPIC).
+For six years, he helped advocate for these programs at Executives Partnering to Invest in Children (EPIC).
 The nonprofit is dedicated to working with business leaders to support early childhood through advocacy and special programs.